ramparvathaneni1/full-stack-react/README.md

 Let's open the Postman Collection that is provided (or that you built in class) to review the 5 API Todo endpoints.

 1. Open Postman: Run `/opt/Postman/app/Postman` in the terminal
 2. The collection should already be available in Postman.
-If it's not, you can select "Open existing file" then locate the `todo_app.postman_collection.json` file in the `express-to-do-api` folder.
+If it's not, you can select "Import" then locate the `todo_app.postman_collection.json` file in the `express-to-do-api` folder.

 Once we've reviewed and confirmed that the backend is functioning correctly, we can shift our attention to the React